logzio/logz-docs/_source/user-guide/archive-and-restore/configure-archiving.md

 but don't need to keep those logs searchable at all times, S3 archiving is a cost-effective solution.

+Buckets set to cold storage (**S3 Glacier** and **S3 Glacier Deep Archive** storage classes) cannot be restored from, as the files are not available for real-time access.
 For more information on S3 object storage classes, see [Storage Classes](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html) and [Amazon S3 Storage Classes](https://aws.amazon.com/s3/storage-classes/) from Amazon.
-{:.info-box.read}
+{:.info-box.important}

 #### To set up archiving